Vinigperuzzi/Rebase_labs_12/README.md

 At this point you may be able to access the database from any database manager, such as [dbeaver](https://dbeaver.io/download/) setting the configuration displayed in the docker-compose.yml file.
 Note: this project is academic, i have conscience that if it goes to production, those sensible information could not be displayed as it is now, it will be in a config file that wouldn't be commited to GitHub.
-As well, now you may be able to open the server with your browser in [localhost:3000](http://localhost:3000/tests).
+Anyway, now you may be able to open the server with your browser in [localhost:3000](http://localhost:3000/tests).

 ##### Manipulating database

 With the postgre server and the ruby server running, you may be able to manipulate the db via script ruby.
 Note: The scripts use the gem 'pg' that uses some libs from the postgreSQL client, here you have three options to run the scripts:

-- You can install postresqg client if you already haven't.
+- You can install postresqg client if you already haven't;
-- You can install just the libs for postgre with the command:
+- You can install just the libs for postgre with the command below;
 ```bash
   sudo apt install libpq-dev
 ```
-- You can use an docker container already configured with these configuration, so you can run a bash with these dependencies, with the command:
+- (RECOMENDED) You can use a docker container already configured with those configurations, so you can run a bash with these dependencie fullfilled, with the command:

 ```bash
 docker compose run --rm test_runner